Bhutan Biodiversity Portal: The Consortium

 The consortium is supported by the following national and international organizations.

 National Biodiversity Centre (Bhutan)

-The National Biodiversity Centre (Bhutan) is the secretariat for the consortium.
+The National Biodiversity Centre, Bhutan is the secretariat for the consortium.
 The National Biodiversity Centre is a government institution under the Ministry of Agriculture and Forests of Bhutan.

 Information and Communication Services Division

 The Information and Communication Services Division under the Ministry of Agriculture and Forests was established under the Ministry in 1992.
 The Division currently provides technological backstopping to the Portal.

 College of Natural Resources

 The College of Natural Resources (Bhutan) is a college under the Royal University of Bhutan.

 Department of Forests and Park Services

 The Department of Forests and Park Services of Bhutan is represented by the following institutions.

-Ugyen Wangchuck Institute for Conservation and Environmental Research
+Ugyen Wangchuck Institute for Forestry Research and Training

-The Ugyen Wangchuck Institute for Conservation and Environmental Research is a research based training institute under the Department of Forests and Park Services of Bhutan.
+The Ugyen Wangchuck Institute for Forestry Research and Training is a research based training institute under the Department of Forests and Park Services of Bhutan.